Dad lashes Son in public

 Dad binds his son's hands and feet and lashed him with a wooden club for 30 minutes.
 As if that was not terrible enough - the father did it in public, while egged on by his wife.

 A 12-year-old boy stoled 300 yuan (S$56) to play video games.
 But that same amount were to be used by his parents for paying rent.
-The money was kept locked in a drawer but the boy’s parents had found it missing.
+The money was kept locked in a drawer but the boy's parents had found it missing.
 They were furious after learning how the boy spent the money.
-The parents bounded the boy’s hands and feet, tied him to a iron pole and suspended him 2 m above ground.
+The parents bound the boy's hands and feet, tied him to a iron pole and suspended him 2 m above ground.

 His punishment was to be lashed with a whip and wooden club for 30 minutes.
 The wife egged him on while he meted out the punishment.
 The pain suffered by the boy would pale in comparison to the humiliation he received.
 The boy was screaming and crying for help.
 Whilst he was whipped, the rope that tied him was held by his mother.